LCC-CIT/CS123-CourseMaterials/CS123_Syllabus_8wk.md

 Generative AI tools such as GitHub Copilot or ChatGPT are useful resources and you are encouraged to use them, but don't use them to give you quiz answers or do your assignments for you.
 Use them to help you learn, to come up with ideas, or for drafts of text you write.

-## Participation and Attendance
+## Attendance

-While participation and attendance are essential to succeed in this class, they will not be graded.
+See the participation and attendance section under [Assessment and Grading](#Assessment and Grading) for grading criteria.

 ### No Show Drop